frickler.net - Die Community für Webmaster

 It much reminds me of what was done for Episode II with the 'Senate' gown, just that that was indeed soutache embroidery and this here is thread embroidery with an underlying cord to make it look more raised.

-I somehow have the idea that this was done before dying the fabric, with one white rayon and one white silk thread running through the same needle in the machine, over-embroidering a black cord (for shadowing out eventual gaps between the zigzag stitching) to be able to dye this embroidery in colors matching the silk/rayon velvet and the silk/rayon satin the other parts of the gown are made of.
+I somehow have the idea that this was done before dyeing the fabric, with one white rayon and one white silk thread running through the same needle in the machine, over-embroidering a black cord (for shadowing out eventual gaps between the zigzag stitching) to be able to dye this embroidery in colors matching the silk/rayon velvet and the silk/rayon satin the other parts of the gown are made of.

 That's very clever - you have to know (if you didn't know it so far) that it is very well possible to dye silk/rayon fabrics absolutely two-tone - given that you have the appropriate dyes, which would be the "Alter Ego" dyes by Dupont.